Yucatán Travel Itinerary: a 2 Week Yucatán Peninsula Road Trip

 City of Merida

-Foodies will enjoy bustling markets full of Mexican food with local fruits and vegetables.
-In the center of Merida visit Mercado Lucas De Galvéz.
+Foodies will enjoy bustling markets full of authentic Mexican food with local fruits and vegetables.
+I took a look (and a taste) around Mercado Lucas De Galvéz in central Merida.
 It’s a renowned market offering everything from food to handcrafted items, clothes, and many other things you haven’t even thought you could need.

 Plaza Grande in Merida, Mexico